Vent Free or Un-vented:

 - Are inexpensive and have low operating costs.

-- Are 99 percent energy efficient provide warmth during power outages.
+- Are 99 percent energy efficient and provide warmth during power outages.

 - Are Design-Certified to the latest national safety standards (ANSI Z21.
 11.2)